adammahmood/angular-float-labels/README.md

 Release Notes
 ---------
+- v0.1.0 - Supports use of directive via class name or attribute and uses placeholder text if floatlabel text not provided
 - v0.0.9 - No longer uses placeholder attribute for label, now uses floatlabel attribute for label text
 - v0.0.1 - Basic input support